About URL Reservations and Registration (SSRS Configuration Manager)

 Reports that have been published to a report server

-This article does not describe URL access to specific reports that are stored on the report server.
-For more information about URL access to these items, see Access Report Server Items Using URL Access.
+This topic does not describe URL access to Report Builder or to specific reports that are stored on the report server.
+For more information about URL access to these items, see Access Report Server Items Using URL Access in SQL Server Books Online.

 A URL reservation defines the URLs that can be used to access a Reporting Services application.
-Reporting Services will reserve one or more URLs for the Report Server Web service and the web portal in HTTP.SYS, and then register them when the service starts.
-By appending parameters to the URL, you can open reports through the Web service.
-Reservations and registration are provided by HTTP.SYS.
-For more information, see Namespace Reservations, Registration, and Routing.
+Reporting Services will reserve one or more URLs for the Report Server Web service and Report Manager in HTTP.SYS, and then register them when the service starts.
+URLs to Report Builder and reports are based on the Report Server Web service URL reservation.
+By appending parameters to the URL, you can open Report Builder or reports through the Web service.
+Reservations and registration is provided by HTTP.SYS.
+For more information, see Namespace Reservations, Registration, and Routing on MSDN.

 URL reservation is a process by which a URL endpoint to a Web application is created and stored in HTTP.SYS.
 HTTP.SYS is the common repository of all URL reservations that are defined on a computer and defines a set of common rules that guarantee unique URL reservations.